-Catholic Rural Life (CRL) has a rich history spanning 90 years.
-The organization, originally called The National Catholic Rural Life Conference (NCRLC), has spent decades dedicating hard work and prayer to furthering the betterment of Catholic rural life.
+Catholic Rural Life (CRL) has a rich history spanning over an entire century.
+The organization, originally called National Catholic Rural Life Conference (NCRLC), has spent decades dedicating hard work and prayer to promoting Catholic life in rural America.

 The National Catholic Rural Life Conference was founded on November 11, 1923, the third day of a gathering of bishops, priests, and laity in St. Louis, Missouri.
 They shared common concerns about Catholic rural life and determined it was time to form an active organization.